 From its inception, Released Time included scripture memorization.
 To encourage students to memorize verses, incentive awards were offered for various levels of points each student accumulated.
 The maximum award was a free week of summer camp.
 Initially CBM held its summer camps at a rented summer facility local to Greencastle, PA.
 However, as more and more students earned free summer camp, CBM considered building its own facility.
 A search began for a piece of land that was located in central Franklin County, had water (stream or pond), and some flat land for the buildings.
 The students involved in Released Time shared the prayer request of the ministry with their parents and one parent offered the first parcel of land, followed later by a second donation of land.
 The two parcels together were not sufficient for the camp and the prayers continued until a third farmer donated the final acreage.
 The three area farmers donated nineteen acres of land, which began the site of Camp Joy El.

-Camp Joy El held its groundbreaking on March 17, 1974 and was soon off and running to become its own significant ministry to area young people.
+Camp Joy El held its groundbreaking for the new christian retreat center in PA on March 17, 1974 and was soon off and running to become its own significant ministry to area young people.
 CBM Ministries needed to raise $200,000 for the original buildings: a dining hall/chapel and ten cabins.
 The local community provided a majority of the labor.
 Local churches and businesses donated their time, talents and tools to erect the buildings and the first camp opened July 7, 1974.